 Let's look at a few specific examples

-The following are the main KPIs in the Customer Overview filtering begins.
+The following are the main KPIs in the Customer Overview before filtering begins.

 Single Item Buyers

 Now I selected the Customer tag 'Single Item Buyer', which is a rare segment that every venue needs to deal with, single seats that are very hard to sell.
 By selecting the group of people usually buying single items, we learn that their buying pattern is quite different from the average.

 From the data it looks like the Single Item Buyer for this venue is a middle-aged local that is loyal to the venue (0% first-time buyers) and spends a premium on their ticket.

 Unfortunately for this venue, their lead time was also almost like the average age!
 Making it difficult to upsell last-minute single seats.